PeterDrake/liber_pythonis/level_ii/markdown/mode.md

 max(['race', 'class', 'gender'], key=len)
 ```

-returns `gender`, which is the longest word.
+returns `'gender'`, which is the longest word.

 ### Inner Functions